-This guide will explain how these devices work, where they are typically found, and the key signs you need to look for to protect yourself.
-You’ll learn what to do if you suspect an ATM has been tampered with, ensuring your money and personal details remain safe.
+This article will explain how ATM skimming devices work, where you might encounter them, and the specific signs to look for before you use a cash machine.
+You will learn actionable steps to protect your Personal Identification Number and what to do if you suspect an ATM has been tampered with.

 Table of Contents